Stocks end lower Tuesday as Wall Street pauses after a 4-day rally

 “Absent of getting any kind of fiscal stimulus, we've already seeing a leveling off in economic growth and some weakening under the surface, ” Liz Ann Sonders, chief investment strategist at Charles Schwab.
 “There's concern that without that additional fiscal stimulus the economy could run into a little bit of trouble here.”

+Stocks have been mostly pushing higher this month.
+Already the major stock indexes have recouped their losses from September's market swoon.

-Some measure of clarity is arriving as CEOs line up to report how their companies fared during the summer.
+Tuesday's market slide came as the third-quarter earnings reporting season got underway.
+Investors will be looking for some measure of clarity over the next several weeks as CEOs line up to report how their companies fared during the summer.
 Wall Street is expecting another sharp drop in profits for the third quarter, nearly 21% for S&P 500 earnings per share from a year earlier.
 But if that proves correct, it would not be as bad as the nearly 32% plunge for the spring, according to FactSet.

 Several companies kicked the season off on Tuesday with better-than-expected reports.
 JPMorgan Chase, Johnson & Johnson, Citigroup and BlackRock all reported stronger results for the summer than analysts had forecast.

-Their stocks, though, were mixed following the releases.
-BlackRock rose 4.2%, while JPMorgan Chase and Citigroup gave up initial gains and fell 2% and 4.8%, respectively.
-Johnson & Johnson dropped 2.5%.
+Their stocks, though, closed mixed.
+BlackRock rose 3.9%, while JPMorgan Chase and Citigroup gave up initial gains and fell 1.6% and 4.8%, respectively.
+Johnson & Johnson dropped 2.3% and Eli Lilly fell 2.9%.

 Other airlines and travel-related companies were also weak, and Royal Caribbean dropped 13.2% for the biggest loss in the S&P 500.
 The cruise operator said it will sell up to $575 million of stock to raise cash.